-TestComplete can access web page elements displayed in the Internet Explorer, Edge, Firefox, or Chrome browser, or in the WebBrowser or Chromium Embedded Framework controls integrated into the tested application.
+TestComplete can access web page elements displayed in the Internet Explorer, Edge, Firefox, or Chrome browser, or in the WebBrowser (but not the Edge-based WebBrowser) or Chromium integrated into the tested application.
 That is, you can access every P, DIV, IMG, INPUT and many other tags and their properties.
 As for web pages displayed in other browsers (for instance, in Konqueror or in Netscape Navigator), you can test them in black-box mode.
 In other words, you can simulate keystrokes or mouse clicks by coordinates, but you cannot address their individual elements.

 TestComplete provides extended support for the most popular web controls and elements.
 These controls are automatically associated with special program objects that extend the controls’ functionality with a number of supplementary methods and properties.
 These extended methods and properties let you perform various operations over web elements and controls, for example, select individual items or retrieve the item text (see below).

 Support for web controls is rather transparent.
 During test recording, TestComplete automatically recognizes web controls on the page and records appropriate test commands for your actions.
 You can then run the recorded test to see how TestComplete simulates user actions.
 The entire procedure does not depend on control type.
 For information on creating and running web tests, see Web Testing Tutorial.

 Below, is the full list of web controls and elements TestComplete provides extended support for: